What is a droopy eyelid?

 Surgery for ptosis usually involves the shortening of the muscles or tendons that raise the eyelid.
 A hidden incision will be made in the natural skin crease of the upper eyelid.
 It can also be performed through the underside of the eyelid, forgoing the need for a skin incision.

-The key step in a droopy eyelid treatment procedure is the identification of the muscle controlling the lifting of the eyelid, which is then advanced and reattached to the lid.
+The key step in a droopy eyelid treatment procedure is identifying the muscle controlling the lifting of the eyelid, which is then advanced and reattached to the lid.
 In other, rarer forms of ptosis, a suspension to the brow is performed, whereby the lifting of the brow region is mechanically coupled to the eyelid.

-Ptosis surgery is normally carried out under local anaesthetic (general anaesthetic for children) and takes around 45-90 minutes, depending on whether one or both eyelids are being treated.
+The Ptosis surgical procedure is normally carried out under local anaesthetic (general anaesthetic for children) and takes around 45-90 minutes, depending on whether one or both eyelids are being treated.
 After 1-2 weeks, the sutures can be removed.

 It is also commonly performed with upper eyelid blepharoplasty to provide an optimal appearance of the upper eyelid and to improve vision.
 Brow lift surgery is also often carried out at the same time to achieve a good cosmetic result.